Commission only for success!

 Flight delays and cancellations can always affect air-passengers.
 If this applies to you, you can now easily claim compensation.
-With the help of our free app or our claim calculator, found on the website, you can claim back up to 600 Euros.
+With the help of our claim calculator, found on the website, you can claim back up to 600 Euros.
 Simply input your flight data.
 If you are entitled, we will proceed to make a claim against KLM.
 We don’t shy away if taking your claim to court becomes necessary.
 We operate according to the “No Win, No Fee” principle.
 You only pay for our services when we have won a compensation payout on your behalf.

 Flight delay with KLM? – Ask us how to proceed!